zelix888/monfit_site/content/en/blog/cellamonte-cipriano_track.md

 <p class="text-center"><iframe src="https://www.google.com/maps/embed?pb=!4v1698859155814!6m8!1m7!1s1uzxGKgzXUikJxV6zACyjQ!2m2!1d45.07962149898847!2d8.386153957073663!3f353.1223181010367!4f-1.6720128634095914!5f1.5480664474403407" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade" class="w-75 rounded"></iframe></p>

-SDescending along the path, we find ourselves completely immersed in the forest vegetation, which leads us to a flat area.
+Descending along the path, we find ourselves completely immersed in the forest vegetation, which leads us to a flat area.

 We proceed straight ahead until we reach a steep slope that runs alongside the rows of vines, and then on to the junction between *Strada Calcinara* and *Strada Provinciale 37*.